 As the mom of two daughters who are paying for their tanning addition from years ago, I know what can happen.
 Yes, I have a definite opinion of the dangers of indulging in the practice of tanning.
 I am realizing with surprise that tanning salons are still operating in the face of the information we have.

-In a bit if surprise, I am learning that there are actually withdrawal symptoms from tanning for those who have the addiction, just as there is with drug and alcohol addictions.
-So yes, this is a serious situation and addressing this condition is important.
+As a bit of surprise, I am learning that there are actually withdrawal symptoms from tanning for those who have the addiction, just as there are with drug and alcohol addictions.
+So yes, this is a serious situation, and addressing this condition is important.
 You only have one skin.

 Your Skin Needs To Stay Healthy